Pulsar: Categories

 Although all three classes of objects are neutron stars, their observable behavior and the underlying physics are quite different.
 There are, however, some connections.
-For example, X-ray pulsars are probably old rotationally-powered pulsars that have already lost most of their power, and have only become visible again after their binary companions had expanded and begun transferring matter on to the neutron star.
+For example, X-ray pulsars are probably old rotationally-powered pulsars that have already lost most of their energy, and have only become visible again after their binary companions had expanded and begun transferring matter on to the neutron star.

 The process of accretion can, in turn, transfer enough angular momentum to the neutron star to "recycle" it as a rotation-powered millisecond pulsar.
 As this matter lands on the neutron star, it is thought to "bury" the magnetic field of the neutron star (although the details are unclear), leaving millisecond pulsars with magnetic fields 1000–10,000 times weaker than average pulsars.
 This low magnetic field is less effective at slowing the pulsar's rotation, so millisecond pulsars live for billions of years, making them the oldest known pulsars.
 Millisecond pulsars are seen in globular clusters, which stopped forming neutron stars billions of years ago.